mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 #### Step 3.
 Altering Parameters

-In the case that you wish to alter an exogenous parameter, you may use the [`update_param!`](@ref) function.
+In the case that you wish to alter an parameter retrieving an exogenously set value from a model parameter, you may use the [`update_param!`](@ref) function.
 Per usual, you will start by importing the Mimi package to your space with

 ```julia
 using Mimi
 ```

-In DICE the parameter `fco22x` is the forcings of equilibrium CO2 doubling in watts per square meter, and is a shared model parameter with the same name that is connected to components `climatedynamics` and `radiativeforcing`.
+In DICE the parameter `fco22x` is the forcings of equilibrium CO2 doubling in watts per square meter, and is a shared model parameter (named `fco22x`) and connected to component parameters with the same name, `fco22x`, in components `climatedynamics` and `radiativeforcing`.
 We can change this value from its default value of `3.200` to `3.000` in both components, using the following code:

 ```julia
 update_param!(m, :fco22x, 3.000)